 - 1. Except in relation to Chief Officer posts, to exercise all the powers of employer of Police Staff, including engagement and dismissal, consideration of appeals by such staff, in respect of discipline, capability, grievance and grading. - 2.
-To determine all matters in relation to Pensions for both Police Officers and Police Staff, unless legislation specifically requires a decision to be made by the PCC. - 3.
-To identify, and dispose of, in the most economically advantageous way, any assets owned by the PCC (which are not land and/or buildings) which are no longer required for the delivery of policing services and/or are no longer economically viable for providing policing services. - 4.
-Day-to-day management of assets used by the Force - 5.
-To approve the financial settlement of all claims or requests for compensation against the Chief Constable in accordance with financial regulations.
+To determine all matters in relation to III Health Pensions for both Police Officers and Police Staff, unless legislation specifically requires a decision to be made by the Commissioner or the Chief Constable.